third-meow/huffboi/README.md

 # huffboi
 huffboi is a huffman coding program written in python.
-I am so sorry for the name.

 School project